-Overall, this means you will can reach out and interact with customers in new, streamlined ways.
+Overall, this means you can reach out and interact with customers in new, streamlined ways.
 In return, the chatbots prove that they gain value to your business over time.

 Although there are many positives about using chatbots, cons do exist and must be considered before adopting this technology for your company.

 Despite the advancement in chatbot learning and technology capability, these tools are still considered complex and difficult to use.
 Their responses can still frustrate customers.
 In trying to improve the user experience, some chatbots have done the opposite, creating issues for companies that must scramble to win back those customers.

 Chatbots do learn and eventually improve the customer interaction experience.
 However, installing chatbots can still be a significant investment.
 This includes the costs associated with updating the technology or programming the chatbot for another application.

 Much of the work may need to be done in a controlled environment so that the chatbot does not inadvertently frustrate customers.
 Once the chatbot has learned and proven effective, it can be allowed to interact with the company’s real audience.
 However, this may take considerable time.

 Although chatbots are learning, they haven’t yet captured what it means to be human and interact like one.
 Customers can still sense when they are talking to a chatbot, which can still lead to some frustration.
 The technology lacks the rapport and emotions that go into human conversations that in this day and age, we all value from time to time.